tim-thompson/simple-bbc/README.md

 ## Tech

-Simple BBC runs on Python using Flask as the web server, requests to talk to [newsapi.org](newsapi.org), and Bulma as the CSS Framework.
+Simple BBC runs on Python using Flask as the web server, requests to talk to [newsapi.org](newsapi.org), Beautiful Soup to scrape the articles and the Bulma CSS Framework.

 ## Setup and Operation